Employment Probation for General Staff and VET Teachers

 - Confirm the appointment; or

-- Annul the appointment.
+- Terminate the appointment.

-The University will annul an appointment if:
+The University will terminate an appointment if:

-The Director - Human Resources or nominee is responsible for:
+Human Resources is responsible for:

-- coordinating implementation of this Policy, including preparation of appropriate correspondence; and
+- coordinating implementation of this policy, including preparation of appropriate correspondence; and